DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-01-10-critical_considerations_before_using_boxcox_transformation_hypothesis_testing.md

   teaser: /assets/images/data_science_18.jpg
   twitter_image: /assets/images/data_science_18.jpg
 keywords:
-- Box-Cox Transformation
+- Box-cox transformation
-- Hypothesis Testing
+- Hypothesis testing
-- Data Transformation
+- Data transformation
-- Statistical Modeling
+- Statistical modeling
-- Model Assumptions
+- Model assumptions
 seo_description: An in-depth guide to evaluating the use of the Box-Cox transformation in hypothesis testing.
 Explore questions about its purpose, interpretation, and alternatives.
 seo_title: 'Box-Cox Transformation: Questions to Ask Before Hypothesis Testing'
 seo_type: article
 summary: This article outlines key considerations when using the Box-Cox transformation, including its purpose, effects on hypothesis testing, interpretation challenges, alternatives, and how to handle missing data, outliers, and model assumptions.
 tags:
-- Box-Cox Transformation
+- Box-cox transformation
-- Hypothesis Testing
+- Hypothesis testing
-- Statistical Modeling
+- Statistical modeling
-- Data Transformation
+- Data transformation
 title: Critical Considerations Before Using the Box-Cox Transformation for Hypothesis Testing
 ---

 ## Critical Considerations Before Using the Box-Cox Transformation for Hypothesis Testing